Joseph Hamilton Daveiss: Battle of Tippecanoe

 In 1811, Daveiss volunteered to serve in the Indiana militia, answering Governor Harrison's call for troops to march against Tecumseh's village at Prophetstown.
 He was placed in command as a major of two companies of dragoons, and all the cavalry in Harrison's army.

 On the night of November 6, 1811, Harrison's army made camp near Prophetstown.
 Major Daveiss' dragoons occupied a position in the rear of the left flank.
 The dragoons were instructed to fight dismounted, with pistols, as a reserve in the event of a night attack.
 When the Indians attacked early the next morning, Daveiss advanced with a small detachment of 20 men.
 He was mortally wounded in the process and died soon after.
 He was buried where he fell.
 The Tippecanoe battlefield has a memorial marker as well as a gravestone.

 At the time of the Battle of Tippecanoe, Daveiss was serving as the Grand Master of Masons of the Grand Lodge of Kentucky.
 He was a member of Lexington Lodge #1.
 Daveiss's sword from the battle was given to the Masonic Widow and Orphans' Home in Louisville.

 Personal life

 Daveiss married Chief Justice John Marshall's sister Ann in June 1803.
 Around 1800, he moved to Frankfort.
 For a time, he lived in the home of Kentucky secretary of state Harry Toulmin in Frankfort.

-Places named after Daveiss
+Namesake places

 Several places in the United States are named for Daveiss, but though he spelled his name "Daveiss", these places all have the spelling "Daviess".